akka/akka-persistence-jdbc/README.md

 # akka-persistence-jdbc
-Akka-persistence-jdbc is a plugin for [akka-persistence](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html) that writes journal entries to a configured JDBC database.
-It supports writing journal messages and snapshots to two tables: the 'journal' table and the 'snapshot' table.
+The akka-persistence-jdbc is a plugin for [akka-persistence](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html) that writes journal entries to a configured JDBC database.
+It supports writing journal messages and snapshots to two tables:  the `journal` table and the `snapshot` table.

 [![Build Status](https://travis-ci.org/dnvriend/akka-persistence-jdbc.svg?branch=master)](https://travis-ci.org/dnvriend/akka-persistence-jdbc)

-By setting the appropriate Journal and SnapshotStore classes in the application.conf, you can choose the following databases
+By setting the appropriate Journal and SnapshotStore classes in the application.conf, you can choose the following databases:

 * H2           (tested, works on 1.4.179)
 * Postgresql   (tested, works on v9.3.1)
 * MySQL        (tested, works on 5.6.19 MySQL Community Server (GPL))
 * Oracle XE    (tested, works on Oracle XE 11g r2)

-Note: The plugin should work on other databases too.
-When you wish to have support for a database, contact me and we can work something out.

 **Start of Disclaimer:**